Aflatoxins are toxins produced by a mold (fungus) that grows in nuts, seeds, and legumes.

 - Discarding any nuts that look moldy, discolored, or shriveled

 Haschek WM, Voss KA.
 Mycotoxins.
 In: Haschek WM, Rousseaux CG, Wallig MA, eds.
-In: Haschek and Rousseaux's Handbook of Toxicologic Pathology.
+Haschek and Rousseaux's Handbook of Toxicologic Pathology.
 3rd ed.
-Philadelphia, PA: Elsevier Academic Press; 2013:chap 39.
+Waltham, MA: Elsevier Academic Press; 2013:chap 39.

 Reviewed By: Jacob L. Heller, MD, MHA, Emergency Medicine, Emeritus, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.